-The best first dates are relaxed, enjoyable times to get acquainted with someone new.
-No one wants a first time out to be filled with pressure and anxiety.
-Plenty of singles complain, “The date felt like a job interview!”
-Or, “I got the feeling I was being interrogated.” (
+The best first dates are relaxed and real, as you get acquainted with someone new.
+No one wants a first time out to be filled with anxiety.
+I’ve heard plenty of people complain, “The date felt like a job interview!”
+Or, “I got the feeling I was being interrogated.”

 2. What makes you laugh most?
 A good sense of humor appears on virtually every study of “what singles want in a partner.”
 But of course, not everyone finds the same things funny.
 Some people laugh at humor that others find rude.
 Others are turned off by “sophomoric” humor and are drawn to sophisticated, ironic humor.
-Some appreciate putdowns and sarcasm, while others want their humor clean and gentle.
 The point is, what a person finds most funny says a lot about his or her personality and perspective on life.

 3. “What’s your big passion?”
 This gets to the core of a person’s being.
 If the individual responds with “I dunno,” that might be a red flag that he or she isn’t passionate about anything.
 But you’re likely to get valuable insight from the person who answers, “My kids … Travel … My church … My career … The mentoring program I’m involved with … Rock-climbing …” Follow up with questions about why the person become so passionate about this particular endeavor or emphasis.

 4. “What are you looking for in a relationship?”
 This may strike some as too pointed—like you’re trying to determine if you fulfill the job description.
 But it is helpful to know right up front if someone responds, “Fun and companionship.
 I’m not interested in anything serious right now.”
 It’s also helpful information if someone says, “I’m looking for someone who shares my values and wants to explore a future together.”